therealsphinx/support.balsamiq.com/content/sales/gdrivesubscription.md

 ---

-This page describes how you can purchase a Mockups 3 for Google Drive subscription, cancel your plan, and make changes to your billing information.
+This page describes how you can purchase a Balsamiq Wireframes for Google Drive subscription, cancel your plan, and make changes to your billing information.

-Subscriptions for Mockups 3 for Google Drive are sold separately for each Google ID (email address).
-We do not yet offer [company-wide subscriptions](/sales/gdrivecompany) for Mockups for Google Drive.
+Subscriptions for Balsamiq Wireframes for Google Drive are sold separately for each Google ID (email address).
+We do not yet offer [company-wide subscriptions](/sales/gdrivecompany) for Wireframes for Google Drive.

-The Mockups 3 for Google Drive documentation is [here](https://docs.balsamiq.com/google-drive/).
+The Balsamiq Wireframes for Google Drive documentation is [here](https://docs.balsamiq.com/google-drive/wireframes/intro/).

 * * *

 ## Signing up for a Subscription

-Before signing up for a subscription, you must first [install](https://docs.balsamiq.com/google-drive/installing/) Mockups for Google Drive.
+Before signing up for a subscription, you must first [install](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) wireframes for Google Drive.

-As subscriptions are tied to specific Google IDs, be sure you are logged in to the Google ID (email) with which you plan to use Mockups 3 for Google Drive.
+As subscriptions are tied to specific Google IDs, be sure you are logged in to the Google ID (email) with which you plan to use Balsamiq Wireframes for Google Drive.

-At the end of your fully-functional [30-day trial](/sales/evaluate/) period, you will be able to view existing mockups, but you will not be able to edit or create new mockups unless you sign up for a paid plan.
+At the end of your fully-functional [30-day trial](/sales/evaluate/) period, you will be able to view existing wireframes, but you will not be able to edit or create new wireframes unless you sign up for a paid plan.

-Mockups 3 for Google Drive is sold as a monthly or yearly subscription paid exclusively via automatic credit card payments.
+Balsamiq Wireframes for Google Drive is sold as a monthly or yearly subscription paid exclusively via automatic credit card payments.

-To sign up for a plan, open Mockups for Google Drive by creating a [new project](https://docs.balsamiq.com/google-drive/intro/#creating-a-new-project) (or opening an existing one), and then select **"Sign Up for a Paid Plan"** from the Help menu.
+To sign up for a plan, open Wireframes for Google Drive by creating a [new project](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) (or opening an existing one), then select your avatar on the top right corner of the screen and select **"Sign Up for a Paid Plan"**.

 ![](https://media.balsamiq.com/img/support/docs/gdrive/userguide/help_signup.png)

-If your trial has expired and you no longer have access to the editor and Help menu, simply open an existing Mockups 3 for Google Drive project, and select "Sign Up for a Paid Plan" in the notification bar at the bottom of the mockup viewer.
+If your trial has expired and you no longer have access to the editor and Help menu, simply open an existing Balsamiq Wireframes for Google Drive project, and select "Sign Up for a Paid Plan" in the notification bar at the bottom of the mockup viewer.

 ![](https://media.balsamiq.com/img/support/docs/gdrive/userguide/expired_signup.png)